 It was almost 60 years before survivors of the Rosewood Massacre started talking about what had happened.
 It was 70 years before justice was served.

-Today it is believed that the death toll was much higher and that the woman who made the accusation, who really was bruised, was covering for a lover who was not her husband.
+Though the official death toll was eight people (six Black men and women and two white men), today it is believed that the death toll was much higher.
+According to some accounts, Fannie Taylor lied about a Black man assaulting her to cover for a lover who was not her husband.
 Survivors mostly kept quiet about the massacre, out of fear, until 1982, when stories started to come out.

 At the time of the massacre, a grand jury found “insufficient evidence” to indict anyone, but in 1994, the state of Florida compensated the victims and their families for its failure to keep them safe.
 It was the first time in United States history that a state compensated victims of racial violence.
 A sign now marks the site on State Route 24 where Rosewood once stood.